threedworld-mit/tdw/Documentation/lessons/obi/colliders_and_collision_materials.md

 ## How to override collision material values

+There are many reasons to override collision materials; most involve how non-actors will interact with actors.
+For example, when simulating a viscous [fluid](fluids.md), it may be important to increase the stickiness of everything else in the scene.

 In the `Obi` constructor and `reset()` function, there are three parameters that can be set to override collision material values:

 - `floor_material` to set the collision material of the floor.